 Report any incidence of liver disease to the doctor.
-Adequate adjustment of the dose may be necessary depending on the degree of liver failure.
+Adequate dose adjustment may be necessary depending on the degree of liver failure.

-An appropriate adjustment should be made in the dosage and duration of patients who are at risk of fracture related to osteoporosis.
+An appropriate adjustment should be made in the dosage and duration of patients at risk of fracture related to osteoporosis.
 The established treatment guidelines must be followed strictly in such cases.

 Report any incidence of imbalance of magnesium level in the body to the doctor.
-The imbalance can occur due to illness or due to other medications used by the patient.
+The imbalance can occur due to illness or other medications the patient uses.

 Interaction with Medicines

 Clopidogrel: Report the use of any of the medications to the doctor.
-Your doctor may prescribe a safer alternative to reduce your heartburn while you are being treated with Clopidogrel.
+Your doctor may prescribe a safer alternative to reduce your heartburn while being treated with Clopidogrel.

-Ketoconazole: This medicine should be used with Ketoconazole or other antifungals from the same group with caution.
-Tell your doctor about the use of any of these medications so that you can prescribe safer alternatives.
+With caution, this medicine should be used with Ketoconazole or other antifungals from the same group.
+Tell your doctor about using any of these medications so that you can prescribe safer alternatives.

-Methotrexate : The use of any of the medications should be reported to the doctor so that a safer substitute may be prescribed.
+Methotrexate: The use of any medications should be reported to the doctor so that a safer substitute may be prescribed.

-Warfarin: The use of Lansoprazole with warfarin should be monitored strictly by the doctor.
+Warfarin: The doctor should monitor the use of Lansoprazole with warfarin.
 Proper adjustment in dosing and control of Prothrombin time is necessary to ensure safety.

-Any symptoms such as unusual bleeding, swelling, vomiting, presence of blood in the urine should be reported immediately.
+Any symptoms such as unusual bleeding, swelling, vomiting, and blood in the urine should be reported immediately.

-Nelfinavir: This medication is not recommended for use when the patient is already taking antiviral medications such as Nelfinavir or other drugs used in the treatment of HIV infection.
+Nelfinavir: This medication is not recommended when the patient is already taking antiviral medications such as Nelfinavir or other drugs used to treat HIV infection.

 Digoxin: The prior use of any of these medications should be reported to the doctor.
-Any symptoms such as nausea, vomiting, diarrhea, loss of appetite, visual disturbances and abnormalities in the heartbeat should be reported immediately.
+Any symptoms such as nausea, vomiting, diarrhea, loss of appetite, visual disturbances, and abnormalities in a heartbeat should be reported immediately.